 Chatbots which are currently in use:

-- Marketing or campaign sites which promote their products by conducting quiz to their customers and allows them to play the quiz using a chatbot.
+- Marketing or campaign sites that promote their products by conducting a quiz to their customers and allows them to play the quiz using a chatbot.

-- A chatbot that responds to customer services enquiries and helps them in performing various tasks.
+- A chatbot that responds to customer service inquiries and helps them in performing various tasks.

-- They are used in monitoring customers satisfaction.
+- They are used in monitoring customer satisfaction.

-- They are used in airways to book flights and receive information which is relevant when they are in the airport.
+- They are used in airways to book flights and receive information that is relevant when they are in the airport.